 A Mesh Bag

 A mesh bag is essential to put your sandy and wet clothes in.
 Bring along a tote too if your items are going directly from water to bag.
 Otherwise, just the mesh bag will do.
-This helps shake out sand.
+This helps shake out the sand.

-This is helpful to comb out all the tangles that are bound to happen from in the water.
+A hair detangler spray is helpful to comb out all the tangles that are bound to happen from in the water.

 If the beach is full of rocks, shells, or mucky sand, you’ll be grateful for water shoes.
 Speaking from experience, I have cut my heal on rocks before.

-Even if your phone is water resistant, a waterproof pouch for your phone is still handy.
+Even if your phone is water-resistant, a waterproof pouch for your phone is still handy.
 One, I like the lanyard style so you have one less thing to carry.
 And two, these help keep the sand out of all the nooks and crannies as well.

 Know the Tides